-Oh, Canada: Prime Minister Justin Trudeau Put On Blast For Wearing “Brownface, Turban, Robe In Year Book Photo
+Oh, Canada: Prime Minister Justin Trudeau Put On Blast For Wearing Blackface, Turban, Robe In Year Book Photo

 Justin Trudeau Outed For Wearing Blackface